Rent to Value Ratio

 What This Means

-A sample property priced at $385,000 with $2,850/month rent has a rent to value ratio of 0.74%.
+A sample property priced at $385,000 with $2,850/month rent has a rent to value ratio of 0.72% at Purchase (Month 0).
 The 1% rule is one of the most widely used quick screens in rental investing.
 Properties at or above 1% tend to cash flow well, while those below 0.7% often struggle to cover expenses.
 This ratio lets you instantly compare deals across different price points and markets.

 Where This Value Comes From

-Rent to Value Ratio is not entered directly — it is calculated from Monthly Rent and Purchase Price.
+Rent to Value Ratio is not entered directly — it is calculated from Monthly Rent and Property Value.
 See the formula breakdown above and the detailed inputs below.

 Platform Distribution